aggression-detect/aggression_detect/README.md

 The code will store the best model into the VGG/weights.
 Then, you can run the youtube_test.py to load the corresponding checkpoints and test this model on the yutube dataset.

 ### LSTM+CNN
 The original training samples is stored in source folder, and the preprocessed samples are stored in data/raw_frames folder.
-The pre-load model can be changed by changing the value of cnns_arch variable in run_movie_predict.py.
+The pre-load model can be changed by editing the cnns_arch variable in run_movie_predict.py.

 To train the model and save the .h5 model file, run the below command:
 ```python